-Audrey J Williams is the Vice President of Information Services and CIO at Pellissippi State Community College in Knoxville, Tennessee USA where she works with faculty and staff on technology projects of all sizes and serves as the administrator of several installations of WordPress including Pellissippi State Blogs.
+Audrey J Williams just recently retired from her position a the Vice President of Information Services and CIO at Pellissippi State Community College in Knoxville, Tennessee USA where she worked with faculty and staff on technology projects of all sizes and serves as the administrator of several installations of WordPress including Pellissippi State Blogs.

 Her most recent publication was an entry in Hacking the Academy, a book crowdsourced in one week.
-She also has a chapter published in Plan to Learn: Case Studies in eLearning Project Management.
+She also has a chapter published in Plan to Learn: Case Studies in eLearning Project Management and was on the Editorial Advisory Board for the book Enhancing Instruction with Visual Media: Utilizing Video and Lecture Capture.

 Earlier in her Pellissippi State service, she was the Instructional Technology Specialist and then the Director of Educational Technology Services supporting such technologies as Desire2Learn (course management system), Adobe Connect Pro (synchronous meeting/teaching tool, Tandberg [now Cisco] (two-way audio-videoconferencing system), Keywest Media Zone (signage system), Backbone Radio (webcast radio station) and more.